axllent/silverstripe-weblog-wp-import/README.md

-# WordPress Importer for SilverStripe Weblog
+# WordPress Importer for Silverstripe Weblog

-A module to import WordPress XML into [SilverStripe Weblog](https://github.com/axllent/silverstripe-weblog).
+A module to import WordPress XML into [Silverstripe Weblog](https://github.com/axllent/silverstripe-weblog).

+**Please note** that I have not used this import module in over 6 years, so it may or may not work as expected.

 This module is somewhat of a hack as WordPress integrates plugin shortcodes (requiring these WP plugins) inti the the XML export file.